nolim1t/blockchain-info-receive/README.md

 * Set up and Derive the receiving address (POST API) from your XPUB (You need to change "callback_url" to your AWS Lambda address)
 * Receive the callback when payment is made

+## Prerequisites

+* You need a blockchain info API key

 ## Setup

 * Copy serverless.yml.dist to serverless.yml